apache/sedona/docs/setup/azure-synapse-analytics.md

 Warning: this process is going to require some tenacious technical skills and troubleshooting.

-Broad steps: build a linux VM from the same image as the deployed Spark Pool, configure for Synapse, install Sedona packages, idenitify required packages over and above baseline Synapse config.
+Broad steps: build a linux VM from the same image as the deployed Spark Pool, configure for Synapse, install Sedona packages, identify required packages over and above baseline Synapse config.

 This is the process for Sedona 1.6.1 on Spark 3.4 Python 3.10.
-(I previsouly also had success with 1.6.0)
+(The same process was used for Sedona 1.6.0)

 ### Step 1: Identify the Linux image of the Spark Pool by version